 "When it comes to their own children, some parents don't want to apply the restrictions that they'd support for teenagers in general," McCartt says.
 "It's also notable that although 70 percent of parents say they favor parent orientation courses, fewer than half show interest in actually participating in such a course before their teenagers get their learner's permits."

-Bans on texting and cellphone use win nearly universal support among parents, but Institute research indicates that teens often ignore cellphone restrictions (see "Teenage drivers continue to use cellphones despite a North Carolina ban," June 9, 2008).
+Bans on texting and cellphone use win nearly universal support among parents, but Institute research indicates that teens often ignore cellphone restrictions (see "Despite prohibition, North Carolina teens still use phones while driving," June 9, 2008).
 About two-thirds of parents approve of requiring drivers with restricted licenses to use license plate identifiers to signal their status.
 New Jersey recently adopted this approach, but it's unknown so far what impact it will have on enforcement of graduated licensing restrictions (see "New Jersey leads way with strong teen licensing laws," March 31, 2010).

 Opinion is divided on whether driving tests should be more challenging.
 The majority of parents want tougher tests, including a test to graduate to a full license.
 But 37 percent prefer the tests to remain the same.